ajones513/git-folder-branches/README.md

 # Example Output

-If in `/some-directory` you had two Git repos `/some-directory/my-repo` and `/some-directory/another-repo`, then run:
+If in `/some-directory` you had two Git repos `/some-directory/my-repo` and `/some-directory/another-repo`, then ran:

 `g -a /some-directory`